pts/pdfsizeopt/README.md

 # README for pdfsizeopt

-pdfsizeopt is a program for converting large PDF files to small ones.
+pdfsizeopt is a program for converting large PDF files to small ones, without decreasing visual quality or removing interactive features (such as hyperlinks).
 More specifically, pdfsizeopt is a free, cross-platform command-line application (for Linux, Windows, macOS and Unix) and a collection of best practices to optimize the size of PDF files, with focus on PDFs created from TeX and LaTeX documents. pdfsizeopt is written in Python, so it is a bit slow, but it offloads some of the heavy work to its faster (C, C++ and Java) dependencies.

 Doesn't pdfsizeopt work with your PDF?
 Report the issue here: https://github.com/pts/pdfsizeopt/issues